|Type:||Trad, 4 pitches, 500'|

 Approach: Turn off the regular trail to Lambda Wall above the large tree and traverse left on easy but featured ground with generally friendly vegetation (see photo for details).

-Pitch 1: 120 ft, 5.7+, go up the large dihedral - very easy at first, sustained and interesting climbing later, one piton.
+Pitch 1: 120 ft, 5.7+.
+Go up the large dihedral - very easy at first, sustained and interesting climbing later, one piton.
 Note a large loose-looking rock below a yellow-green decorated roof.
-Exit dihedral to the right at this point using the widest crack for hands.
+Go left of the rock and exit the dihedral to the right immediately after using the widest crack for hands.
 Traverse right on easy ground to the next left-facing corner.
-Going up it get chossy for a few feet just below the small tree, or you can go through the yucca to the left.
+Going up to the small tree gets chossy for a few feet just below the tree, or you can go through the yucca to the left.

-Pitch 2: 140 ft, 5.7+, From the tree go up and slightly left on a somewhat slabby terrain with smaller holds and few small pro placements (this is the crux section, it goes down to 5.6 for the rest of the pitch).
+Pitch 2: 110 ft, 5.7.
+From the tree go up and slightly left on a somewhat slabby terrain with smaller holds and few small pro placements (this is the crux section, it goes down to 5.6 or less after that).
 Traverse left on an easy almost-ledge to a comphy ledge just right of a dead tree with a tat on it.
 (With a small live tree below.)
 Go up and right past a tiny bush.
-Continue right past a piton, then up a steep but easy section on jugs, and pop up onto a slab.
-Take the crack at the top of the slab heading left past another piton.
-When a bulge on the left of the crack makes it awkward, avoid this by staying on the slab.
-There are good handholds to be had and yet another piton.
-The nook to the right of the Oven provides a decent enough belay.
+Continue right past a piton, then up a steep but easy corner on jugs, and pop up onto a slab.
+Belay from below the head wall.

-Pitch 4: 60 ft, 5.7+, go up the right-leaning, right-facing corner made of four or so distinct steps.
-Itís a bit thin at the start, but the underclings and laybacks after that are solid.
-Once the last one is cleared, stay to the left.
-There is just one steep and awkward but easy step to the top-out, which is on the walk-off from Yellow Brick Road.
+Pitch 4: 90 ft, 5.7+.
+Continue up an unfortunately dirty but super-easy gully to the overhangs above.
+Go up the right-leaning, right-facing corner made of a couple of distinct steps.
+Its a bit thin at the start, but the underclings and laybacks after that are solid.
+Once you clear the second one, continue up and to the left through a narrow squeeze.
+Stay left on easy slab to the top-out, which is on the walk-off from Yellow Brick Road.